 Have you ever felt like the story of your life was a hopeless opus?

-If so, you know this unfulfilling experience can spiral into depression, anger, or indifference, because you’re aware things were supposed to be different.
+If so, you know this unfulfilling experience can spiral into pain, depression, anger, or indifference, because you’re aware things were supposed to be different.

 Because deep down, you know you were designed to seek, create, and believe beyond your current best-Self.